’90 Day Fiance’ Star Paola Mayfield Dominates In Men’s Magazine Contest

 Live and let live!
 Thank you so much for all the loving and supporting followers that we have!
 Thank you for all understanding, relating, and always being there with positive feedback!
 I hope and pray that God multiplies all that you wish upon us and provides even more for you in return. #loveyouall •••••••••••••••••••••••••••••••••••••••••••••••••••••• On another note, I was wondering for the folks that do not like us, why you bother to follow us?
 You guys come to our social media accounts just to attack or give your "opinion"… I am just saying, if you do not like us, do not follow us.
 It is as simple as that, it will be a happy and better place for us all.
 We are not perfect but we love and accept ourselves the way we are!
 I feel sorry for you haters, because in the end you know you can do better. #liveandletlive #90dayfiance #russandpao #teambrovarnik #tlcgo #tlc #getloren100k

-In the episode, Loren was first to call Mohamed a “fraud” and Pao took her friend’s side when Mohamed raised his voice to defend himself.
+In the episode, Loren was first to call Mohamed a “fraud,” and Pao took her friend’s side when Mohamed raised his voice to defend himself.
 Later, Pao and Loren were seen discussing Anfisa’s looks and said that they don’t find her attractive.

 “I don’t like Anfisa at all, but you acting like you are better looking than her immature,” one viewer wrote on Pao’s Facebook page.
 “Making statements like ‘She’s not that pretty’ is so ‘high school.'”